 Fording the Stillaguamish River

-The pup and I returned with a raft twice the size.
-But this time, it was the higher level from the spring snowmelt that was concerning.
-After checking, we forced the waist-high water at the shallowest spot with the least rapids.
+So today, the pup and I returned with a raft twice the size.
+But this time, the main concern was the higher level of the spring snowmelt.
+After checking, we forded the waist-high water at its shallowest with the least rapids.

-Once on the south side, I wrung out water from my long johns and changed into boots.
-Then I put on gaiters, a shell, and a pack cover to keep dry from the wet brush.
-The forest was still damp from the rain the day before.
+Once on the south side, I wrung water from my long johns and changed into boots.
+Since it rained the day before, I wore a shell jacket to keep dry from the wet brush.
+Then we dove into the light brush behind the rocky shore.

 See more trip photos here.